internet-equity/nm-exp-active-netrics/README.md

 |![Attached](https://github.com/internet-equity/nm-exp-active-netrics/blob/main/docs/images/attached3.png?raw=true)|
 |:---:|
 <p align="center">
-    Figure 1. a Raspberry Pi connected to the modem's Ethernet port.
+    Figure 2. a Raspberry Pi running Netrics connected to a modem via Gigabit Ethernet port.
 </p>

-### 1.3 Data Structure
+### 1.3 Data and Data Structure

+Different than Ookla and Cloudflare/Mlab, Netrics is designed to collect hyperlocalized data from a region or a city and by doing that your're likely to expose pattens and outliers in the data that can be used to shed a light into the inequities on how the internet infrastructure in being developed.
+To learn more about the findings of what this software can unlock please visit the [Internet Equity Initiative](https://internetequity.uchicago.edu/) and [Netrics Data](https://github.com/internet-equity/netrics-data).

-Here we describe the general structure of the output data of the Netrics that is written in the "pending" directory.
+Next we describe the general structure of the output data of the Netrics that is written in the "pending" directory.
 <details>
   <summary>Output JSON (Meta Data)</summary>